alkc/apogeereader/README.md

 ## Hello world!

-apogeereader is a package for reading files containing spectral measurements made using the Stellarnet SpectraWiz and Spectrovision Spectroradiometer software.
+apogeereader is a package for reading files containing spectral measurements made using the Stellarnet SpectraWiz® Spectroscopy Software and Apogee Instruments, Inc.
+Spectrovision Spectroradiometer software.
 It is inspired by the [asdreader](https://github.com/cran/asdreader) package (for ASD Fieldspec data) in its basic functionality.

 ## Installation